 You may have a slip and fall lawsuit if you were injured after a fall on another person’s property.
-Contact Minnesota lawyer Brendan Flaherty and our team for a free consultation using the form below.
+Contact Minnesota lawyer Fred Pritzker and his team for a free consultation at 1-888-377-8900 or using the form below.

 Who is Held Responsible for a Minnesota Slip and Fall Accident?

 To determine who may be held responsible for a Minnesota slip and fall accident, a lawyer has to thoroughly investigate the facts.
 Generally, the owner and/or the possessor of the property where the accident took place may be held responsible (in legal terms “liable”) for any injuries resulting from the accident.
 Generally, the owner/possessor of property will be a municipality, business(profit or non-profit), or home owner.
 There are special rules of liability in Minnesota slip and fall cases involving snow and ice.

 If you slipped and fell in a store or other commercial property, you may have a claim against the owner and/or possessor of the property.
 The following hazards have given rise to claims in Minnesota:

 - Slippery floors and stairs caused by newly-mopped floors and stairs, incorrectly-applied floor treatments, spills and garbage (1);

 - Business displays that conceal or draw attention away from stairs or other potential hazards (4);

 If you are not sure what caused your fall but hazardous conditions existed that could have caused it, one of our Minnesota attorneys can investigate and determine if you have a claim under the doctrine of res ipsa loquitur, which means negligence inferred from the facts.